 On Windows systems it is possible to install GnuPG as a portable application.
 In this case only this command line option is considered, all other ways to set a home directory are ignored.

 Append all logging output to file.
+Use socket:// to log to socket.
 Default is to write logging information to STDERR.

 The possible exit status codes of